seme4/ssi-consultancy/DeployersGuide.md

     <?php phpinfo(); ?>

-Refresh browser and you should see:
+Refresh browser.
+You should see:

     Hello World
     PHP Version 5.5.9-1ubuntu4.7